wifinigel/wiperf/mkdocs/docs/adv_rpi_standalone.md

 exit
 ```

-9. Edit InfluxDB to use login authentication & restart its processes to activate the change:
+9.Edit InfluxDB to use login authentication & restart its processes to activate the change:

 ```
 sudo nano /etc/influxdb/influxdb.conf (uncomment "# auth-enabled = false" -> "auth-enabled = true")
 sudo systemctl restart influxdb
 ```

-10. On RPI CLI, drop in to the Influx CLI client again and create some credentials for the probe login (you may want to set your own credentials here!)
+10.On RPI CLI, drop in to the Influx CLI client again and create some credentials for the probe login (you may want to set your own credentials here!)

 ```
 influx -username admin -password letmein